tonyaldon/keyboard-layout/README.md

 # Contact

-Do you have any question?
-Do you have any suggestion?
-Or, do you just want to start a chat?
+Do you have any question or suggestion?
 Please, feel free to:
 * leave me a message on twitter <a href="http://www.twitter.com/tonyaldon">@tonyaldon</a>
 * or to email me at aldon.tony@gmail.com.

-Depend on my workflow, but I use to reply within 48 hours.
+I use to reply within 48 hours.

-# Sharing

-The more we share knowledge, the more we gain.
-If you think about a friend who could be interested in this work, do not hesitate to let him know.

 **Speaking with your computer always starts by typing characters.
 Speak clearly.
 Have a better life.**